christhekeele/django-native-datatables/README.md

 ### Quickstart: ###

-Download django-datatables and add `datatables` to your installed apps.
+Download django-native-datatables and add `nativetables` to your installed apps.

 Use the DatatableView in your urls.py instead of a ListView, with slightly different paramerters:

-    from datatables.views import DatatableView
+    from nativetables.views import DatatableView
     urlpatterns = patterns('awesome.views',
         ....
         url(r'^table/$',